Kontakt

 More Details

 AVM regularly publishes firmware updates to address bugs and to introduce new features.
-The firmware image can either be uploaded manually or the FRITZ!Box downloads it semi-automatically from http://download.avm.de/ via unencrypted HTTP if a new version is
+The firmware image can either be uploaded manually or the FRITZ!Box downloads it semi-automatically from http://download.avm.de/ via unencrypted HTTP if a new version is available.

 Technically, AVM firmware images are tar files: